Guide to Visiting the Golden Circle of Iceland by Car

 While driving Iceland’s Golden Circle isn’t 100% free, it is pretty affordable.
 Entry to Thingvellir National Park is free (though you will have to pay a small parking fee).
 The Geysir area is both free to visit and free to park at, as is Gullfoss Waterfall.
 There is a visitors’ centre with a cafe and gift shop at Gullfoss, which would obviously incur an additional fee.

-Beyond this, if you decide to stop off at any attractions near the Golden Circle, such as the Blue Lagoon, Secret Lagoon, Fontana Spa or Kerid Crater, you will find that they charge entry fees that vary (for example, the Blue Lagoon can be quite pricey, but the fee for Kerid Crater is only 400 ISK, or $3 USD).
+Beyond this, if you decide to stop off at any attractions near the Golden Circle, such as the Blue Lagoon, Secret Lagoon, Fontana Spa or Kerid Crater, you will find that they charge entry fees that vary (for example, the Blue Lagoon can be quite pricey, but the fee for Kerid Crater is much lower).

 Where Can I Stay on the Golden Circle?